Co-operative Education

 Students must apply between 54-81 credit hours, must maintain a grade point average of 67.5%, and must also be in good academic standing.
 Other academic requirements apply and may be found at the Co-operative Education website.

-Information on the First Nations University of Canada Co-operative Education program can be found on the Aboriginal Career Centre website.
+Information on the First Nations University of Canada Co-operative Education program can be found on the Indigenous Career Education website.

 The U of R's co-op program is CAFCE accredited.
 Find out more about this accreditation here.